In Texas, multiple transportation agencies are authorized to operate toll roads and do their own billing.

-If the address shown on your toll bill or notice is not current, or if you have recently moved, you must update your address through the Texas Department of Transportation.
+If the address shown on your toll bill or notice is not current, or if you have recently moved, you must update your address through the Texas Department of Motor Vehicles.
 Click here to learn how to file your change of address.

 Customers in rental cars are required to pay for travel on Mobility Authority facilities and should contact their rental agency regarding payment.
 Most rental car companies now offer rental car customers the opportunity to use toll roads, but the programs can vary by agency and involve fees beyond those charged by Cofiroute.